qiskit-community/qiskit-metal/docs/faq.rst

 ``conda install -c conda-forge jupyterlab``

-Then change directory to top level of repository.
+Then re-install the qiskit-metal package with pip, for example, if you are using the github local installation flow run the following:

-``python -m pip install -e .``
+``python -m pip install --no-deps -e .``